gohypergiant/redux-handbook/src/sections/actions-action-creators.md

 ## Action Creators

 Action creators at their basic form are just functions that return an object.
 Given this flexibility you are able to create them in a number of different ways.
-We do not have any strict conventions regarding action creators.
-Instead, we recommend that you keep them small and focused.
+We recommend that you keep them small and focused and inlined with the [Flux Standard Action](https://github.com/acdlite/flux-standard-action) structure.

 Be careful when adding in middleware libraries as they each add a layer of complexity and abstraction to your code.
 Action creators should always be small and explicit, so they are predictable and easily testable.

 #### Asynchronous Actions

-For asynchronous actions, utilize [redux-thunk](https://github.com/gaearon/redux-thunk) or [redux-promise](https://github.com/acdlite/redux-promise).
-If your action requires an HTTP request, use [redux-requests](https://github.com/idolize/redux-requests) or something similar, so you are not dispatching multiple HTTP calls and state updates.
+At Black Pixel, we keep things extremely simple by using [redux-thunk](https://github.com/gaearon/redux-thunk) for our asynchronous actions. `Redux-thunk` simply returns a function instead of an object inside of your action creators.
+With `redux-thunk` you can control when an action is dispatched based on certain criteria (since we’re just calling an inner function) and it does not require ramp up time for new developers.
+If your action requires an HTTP request, use [redux-requests](https://github.com/idolize/redux-requests) or similar.
+This ensures you are not dispatching multiple HTTP calls and state updates when calling action creators.

 #### Dispatching Multiple Actions

-If you need to dispatch multiple actions at once, please use [redux-batched-actions](https://github.com/tshelburne/redux-batched-actions).
+If you need to dispatch multiple actions at once, use [redux-batched-actions](https://github.com/tshelburne/redux-batched-actions).

 ## Action Type Naming Convention